jbcodeforce/kafka-studies/docs/mirrormaker.md

 * If not done yet, create a secret for the API KEY of the Event Streams cluster:
 `oc create secret generic es-api-secret --from-literal=password=<replace-with-event-streams-apikey>`

 * As the vanilla kafka source cluster is using TLS to communicate between client and brokers, we need to create a k8s secret for a Java truststore created from the `ca.cert` of the source cluster.
-This certificate is also in another secret: `my-cluster-client-ca-cert`.
+This certificate is also in another secret: `my-cluster-clients-ca-cert`.

 ```shell
 # build a local crt file from the secret: